kiba/Writings/fac/chp8_a_new_beginning.md

 When he arrived at the Allothmy train station, there was a sign stating the city name and population numbers.
 There were only six hundred people in the Kingdom?
 It was only two months since the kingdom had shown up, but Jaune Arc was desperate.

 Outside of the train station, there were shops and kiosk.
-Amazing that a town can pop up two months.
+Amazing that a town can pop up in just two months.

 "Everyone who needs an apartment, come this way!" a wolf faunus boy said.
 "Come this away."